KPZ line ensemble: O'Connell-Yor semi-discrete Brownian polymer

 \section{O'Connell-Yor semi-discrete Brownian polymer}

 The O'Connell-Yor semi-discrete Brownian polymer model serves as an approximation for the continuum directed random polymer, and hence for the KPZ equation.
 In this section, we follow results of O'Connell \cite{OCon}.
 We define the O'Connell-Yor polymer partition function line ensemble and the free energy line ensemble (defined via the logarithm of ratios of consecutively indexed curves), and show that the free energy line ensemble has the $\Ham_1$-Brownian Gibbs property (Proposition \ref{NeilGibbsprop}).
-Then we recount the result (Proposition \ref{QMthm}) of Moreno Flores-Quastel-Remenik \cite{MRQ} which proves that under suitable centering and scaling, the lowest indexed curve of this ensemble converges to the fixed time solution of the narrow wedge initial data KPZ equation.
+Then we recount the result (Proposition \ref{QMthm}) of Moreno Flores-Quastel-Remenik \cite{MRQ} -- a special case of the results of [Nica] -- that under suitable centering and scaling, the lowest indexed curve of this ensemble converges to the fixed time solution of the narrow wedge initial data KPZ equation.
 We close the section by stating Theorem \ref{seqncmpt} which shows sequential compactness and certain aspects of uniformity in $t$ of these centered and scaled line ensembles.
 This theorem is a key step towards proving Theorem \ref{mainthm}.